Repurposing Inactive Licenses for Office 365

 Today CoreView is the only unified management solution for Office 365 that can help you perform proactive license management.
 And a bonus for multi-national organizations, the CoreView interface is easily configurable in multiple languages to accommodate different admin teams from around the world.

-If you are interested in finding out more about our CoreView solution and how it can help you optimize license management for your Office 365 deployment, please visit our overview page online, or sign-up for a free trial at http://www.coreview.com/free-trial
+If you are interested in finding out more about our CoreView solution and how it can help you optimize license management for your Office 365 deployment, please visit our overview page online, or sign-up for a free demo at https://www.coreview.com/request-a-demo/.